UI Drinking Water Quality

 No additional filtering or water supply is necessary.

 The EPA establishes the Safe Drinking Water Standards and the Iowa DNR administers the Public Drinking Water Program in Iowa under delegation of authority from the EPA.
-Testing is conducted several times a year in various locations.
-A rolling year-long average of those results is used to determine compliance.
-Testing is done at the State Hygienic Lab.
+Drinking water quality is monitored and tested daily at campus water treatment plants and distribution systems.
+Some tests are completed in the field while other tests are submitted to the State Hygienic Lab for analysis.